digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 Identity Client
 ~~~~~~~~~~~~~~~

-The identity client handles the messages coming from the domain topology manager, and verifies the validity of the
+The identity client handles the messages coming from the sync domain topology manager, and verifies the validity of the
 received identity information changes (for example, the validity of public key delegations).

 .. _system-model-and-trust-assumptions: